 Chris maintains a busy schedule as a professional freelance trombonist.
 He has performed, toured and recorded throughout the country and abroad with many groups in varying classical, jazz and commercial genres.
-His playing experience includes touring with the Artie Shaw Orchestra (lead trombone and featured soloist), the Guy Lombardo Orchestra, Ringling Brothers Circus, Toni Tenille and numerous cruise ships.
-Other performing credits include working with artists such as Tony Bennett, Claudio Roditi, Conrad Herwig, Brian Lynch, Donald Harrison, Byron Stripling, Phil Wilson, Wycliff Gordon, Ronie Cuber, Frank Wess, Bob Mintzer, Harry Allen, Herb Pomeroy, Richie Cole, Dick Johnson, the Dorsey Brothers Orchestra, the Benny Goodman Orchestra, Aaron Neville, Roberta Flack and the Temptations.
+His playing experience includes touring with the Artie Shaw Orchestra, the Guy Lombardo Orchestra, Ringling Brothers Circus, Toni Tenille the Capitol Center Jazz Orchestra and Holland America cruise lines.
+Other performing credits include working with artists such as Tony Bennett, Claudio Roditi, Wayne Bergeron, the New York Voices, Conrad Herwig, Brian Lynch, Byron Stripling, Phil Wilson, Wycliff Gordon, Ronie Cuber, Frank Wess, Bob Mintzer, Herb Pomeroy, Richie Cole, Dick Johnson, the Smithsonian Jazz Masterworks Orchestra, the Dorsey Brothers Orchestra, the Benny Goodman Orchestra, Aaron Neville, Roberta Flack and the Temptations.